 - Overview: Our range of clinical facilities within the School of Dentistry allow us insight into a array of research areas.

-DenTCRU is a self-contained dedicated research facility co-located with the Leeds Dental Hospital.
-Facilities include:
+DenTCRU is a bespoke, self-contained dedicated research facility.

 - six high specification dental chairs including operating microscopes and intra-oral cameras for digital and still photography recording

-- a dedicated reception and patient waiting rooms
+- an independent reception and patient waiting rooms

 - a confidential interview room

-- an independent CCTV-controlled entrance allowing secure out-of-hours access for patients and research staff
+- a CCTV-controlled entrance allowing secure out-of-hours access for patients and research staff

 - controlled lighting (for colour matching and tooth whitening studies)